ShawnO86/National_News_Weather/README.md

 News API: https://newsapi.org/ API to fetch articles and news headlines from many different sources and blogs across the web.

+Article summarization API: https://www.meaningcloud.com/ API to perform extractive summarization of the supplied article url.

 Hosted at: https://weather-app-e871.onrender.com/

 ### TO DO:
+Use Vue composition API instead of options,
-~~Use current weather endpoint for weather by the hour + severe weather alerts for header area,~~ ~~Use GeoLocation for inital load of weather data,~~ Set up airnow api and functionality
+Have option to use GeoLocation for inital load of weather data, ~~Set up weather.gov api calls~~
+~~Set up airnow api and functionality~~
+~~Set up newsapi call~~
-Seperate get endpoints to send weather and news data seperatly, Add conditional styles to weather/news buttons when active, Add nighttime color styling and ability to switch automatically based on local time
+~~Set up meaningcloud api call (needs to use POST req)~~ ~~Seperate get endpoints to send weather and news data seperatly,~~ Connditional styles to weather/news buttons when active, Nighttime color styling and ability to switch automatically based on local time

 ## Project Setup